vmarsterson/vmarsterson/README.md

 # Hello I'm Verity 👋

-I work in the My Sky App team at Sky as an Android Developer in Leeds as part of my apprenticeship with WhiteHat.
+I work in the My Sky App team at Sky as an Android Developer in Leeds as part of my apprenticeship with WhiteHat

 ## Some of my favourite projects (pinned below where public) 👩‍💻
 + My first experience of development was a website in HTML and CSS for a two-day conference I ran on the Politics of Cybersecurity with policy makers, civil society and private companies including Google and Quant